-- 1. Under the EPA's 2005 Guidelines for Carcinogen Risk Assessment (www.epa.gov/iris/backgrd.htm), the Agency concluded that hexachloroethane is likely to be carcinogenic to humans.
-Is the cancer weight of evidence characterization scientifically justified and clearly described? - 2.
-A two-year oral gavage cancer bioassay in F344 rats (NTP, 1989) was selected for the development of an oral slope factor.
-Please comment on whether the selection of this study for quantification is scientifically justified and clearly described.
-Please identify and provide the rationale for any other studies that should be considered.
+1. Under the EPA's 2005 Guidelines for Carcinogen Risk Assessment

+(www.epa.gov/iris/backgrd.html), hexachloroethane is likely to be carcinogenic to humans by all routes of exposure.
+Is the cancer weight of evidence characterization scientifically justified and clearly described?

+2. A two-year oral gavage cancer bioassay in F344 rats (NTP, 1989) was selected for the derivation of an oral slope factor.
+Please comment on whether the selection of this study for quantitation is scientifically justified and clearly described.
+Please identify and provide the rationale for any other studies that should be selected.

-- 3. EPA selected the renal tubule tumor data in male rats from the NTP (1989) two-year oral gavage cancer bioassay to serve as the basis for the quantitative cancer assessment for hexachloroethane.
-Please comment on whether the rationale for this selection has been scientifically justified and clearly described.
-Please identify and provide the rationale for any other endpoints that should be considered to serve as the basis for the quantitative cancer assessment. - 4.
-EPA concluded that the mode of action for kidney tumors observed following oral exposure to HCE is unknown.
-An analysis of the mode of action data for kidney tumors is presented in the Toxicological Review.
-Based on this analysis, EPA determined that HCE-induced kidney tumors could not be attributed to the accumulation of a{2u} -globulin.
+3. The renal tubule tumor data in male rats from the NTP (1989) two-year oral gavage cancer bioassay were selected to serve as the basis for the quantitative cancer assessment.
+Please comment on whether this selection is scientifically justified and clearly described.
+Please identify and provide the rationale for any other endpoints that should be selected to serve as the basis for the quantitative cancer assessment.

+4. EPA concluded that the mode of action for renal tubule tumors observed following oral exposure to hexachloroethane is unknown.
+An analysis of the mode of action data for renal tumors is presented in the Toxicological Review.
+Based on this analysis, EPA determined that hexachloroethane-induced renal tumors could not be attributed to the accumulation of $\alpha{2u}$ -globulin.
 Please comment on the scientific support for these conclusions.
-Please comment on whether the analysis is scientifically justified and clearly described. - 5.
-The oral cancer slope factor was calculated by linear extrapolation from the POD (lower 95% confidence limit on the dose associated with 10% extra risk for renal tumors in male rats).
+Please comment on whether the analysis is scientifically justified and clearly described.

+5. The oral cancer slope factor was calculated by linear extrapolation from the POD (i.e., the lower 95% confidence limit on the dose associated with 10% extra risk for renal tumors in male rats).
 Has the modeling approach been appropriately conducted and clearly described?